ErHaWeb/sitepackage/README.md

 │       │   │   └── default.svg                   # Default BackendLayout Icon file to display one column
 │       │   └── Extension.svg                     # Extension icon
-│       ├── Images                                # Any Image files to be loaded by the sitepackage │       ├── JavaScript                            # Any JavaScript files to be loaded by the sitepackage │       │   └── main.js                           # Main JavaScript file
+│       ├── Images                                # Any Image files to be loaded by the sitepackage │       │   └── Backend                           # Contains Images that are used in the backend │       │       └── loginBackgroundImage.svg      # Login Background Image configured in ext_localconf.php
+│       ├── JavaScript                            # Any JavaScript files to be loaded by the sitepackage │       │   └── main.js                           # Main JavaScript file
 │       └── Scss                                  # Any SCSS files to be compiled to CSS files